Proposed Res. No. 339-B

 Whereas, According to the U.S. Bureau of Labor Statistics, support occupations including orderlies, nursing assistants, healthcare support workers, social workers, community health workers, security workers, food preparation and service workers, janitors, cleaners, groundskeepers, housekeepers, childcare workers, cashiers, file clerks, and maintenance workers make up a third of all jobs in General Medical and Surgical Hospitals; and

-Whereas, Currently, facilities that have plans to close must receive approval from the New York State Department of Health (DOH) and Director of the Center for Health Care Quality and Surveillance, but community input, via a community forum, is only required by the New York Public Health Law after the hospital has already closed; and
+Whereas, Currently, facilities that have plans to close must receive approval from the New York State Department of Health (DOH) and the Director of the Center for Health Care Quality and Surveillance, but community input, via a community forum, is only required by the New York Public Health Law after the hospital has already closed; and

-Whereas, S.8843A/A.1633B, known as the Local Input in Community Healthcare (LICH) Act, introduced by New York State Senator Gustavo Rivera and Assembly Member Jo Anne Simon, seeks to amend the New York Public Health Law by requiring advanced public notice and engagement through a comprehensive reviewing process involving field experts and community leaders before a hospital submits its final closure plan to the Commissioner of DOH, thereby ensuring transparency and community involvement in the decision-making process; and
+Whereas, S.1226/A.6004, known as the Local Input in Community Healthcare (LICH) Act, introduced by New York State Senator Gustavo Rivera and Assembly Member Jo Anne Simon, seeks to amend the New York Public Health Law by requiring advanced public notice and engagement through a comprehensive review process involving field experts and community leaders before a hospital submits its final closure plan to the Commissioner of DOH, thereby ensuring transparency and community involvement in the decision-making process; and

 Whereas, If enacted, the LICH Act would require increased advance notice to the public, public disclosure of hospital closing plans, a community forum held well in advance of the closure date to allow public comment on the proposed closure plan, and preparation of a final closure plan that addresses concerns raised at the community forum along with measures and recommendations to mitigate negative consequences; and